Cantucci - Traditional Tuscan Almond Cookies

 - Adjust the salt according to the salt content of the preserves.

-May these cantucci, made with respect for the ingredients and passion for tradition, be the perfect complement to your sweetest moment, whether it's a peaceful breakfast or a break at home.
+May these cantucci, made with respect for the ingredients and passion for tradition, be the perfect complement to your sweetest moments, whether it's a peaceful breakfast or a break at home.
+They offer a delightful twist on Italian baking traditions, combining crisp texture with subtle almond flavors.
+Enjoy them as you savor the warmth of this cherished Tuscan treat.

 How much of a capolavoro is this?